block42-blockchain-company/thornode-telegram-bot/README.md

 All K8s files can be found in `/kubernetes`.

-The `k8s_setup_*.yaml` files define the namespace in which the bot(s) operates, as well as the persistent volume claim(s) that ensures user data is persisted across bot restarts.
+The `k8s.yaml` file define the namespace in which the bot(s) operates, as well as the persistent volume claim(s) that ensures user data is persisted across bot restarts.
+The bot deployment will also be created, make sure to insert the correct values for the environment variables.

-In the `k8s_thornode_bot_deployment-*.yaml` files you find the deployment of the actual bot(s).
-These are the files where you have to insert the correct values for the environment variables.

 Set the right values as indicated by the comments.